normanzb/thoughts-on-2-wheel/src/shower-thoughts/promise-design-patterns.md

 If `dataFromSource1` is the data we want, the `postProcess()` will return a resolved `promise`, which causes `secondCallback()` and `postProcess()` to be called again, so does the `thirdCallback()`.

-So in order to solve that, we make postProcess return a special object and check that object in each callback to avoid unnecessary processing, here is the updated code:
+So in order to make it works, the most straight forward solution is to make `postProcess()` return a special object and check that object in each callback to avoid unnecessary processing, here is the updated code:

 ```javascript
 const abort = {};